bssoyer/ExpertSystem/README.md

 ## Introduction

 This rule-based expert system is written in Arity/Prolog32 interpreter.
+For a detailed information about the expert system please read the PDF file: `Rule-Base_Expert_System`.

 Some preparations must be made before running this program on a Windows box.
 The following steps may be followed to set up the environment and run the expert system.

 1. Downloading and installing the Arity/Prolog32 zipped file.
 2. Running the expert system application inside the Prolog interpreter.

 ## 1.1 Downloading and installing the Arity/Prolog32 zipped distribution file

-[To download and install the Arity/Prolog32 interpreter, please visit Peter L. Gabel's website at] (http://petergabel.info/ArityProlog32/InstallingArityProlog32).
+To download and install the Arity/Prolog32 interpreter, please visit Peter L. Gabel's website at http://petergabel.info/ArityProlog32/InstallingArityProlog32.
 After downloading, set the following system environment variables.

 + `C:\ArityProlog32\BIN` to your `PATH` variable
 + `C:\ArityProlog32\LIB` to your `LIB` variable